Please find below important documents and information about our school.

 Children in the EYFS will continue to be assessed against the Early Years Foundation Stage Profile (EYFSP for short).
-This consists of Ages and Stages criteria for nursery learners moving into Early Learning Goals for Reception aged learners, we are using Development Matters as a basis for ensuring our curriculum is broad and balanced.
-At the end of Reception these are reported as Emerging, Expected or Exceeding the Early Learning Goals in each area.
+This consists of Early Learning Goals for Reception aged learners, we are using Development Matters as a basis for ensuring our curriculum is broad and balanced.
+At the end of Reception these are reported as Emerging or Expected for the Early Learning Goals in each area.
 We collate evidence across the year to create ‘Learning Journeys’ for all children in EYFS and we value all contributions from parents and carers to these documents.
 We use observations, samples of learning, conversations and photographs of your child to evidence their understanding of key concepts and their characteristics of learning.
 From September 2021, we undertake the statutory Reception Baseline Assessment (RBA), schools are not given scores but a narrative to support their own baseline assessments.

 So how will this look at the end of Year 6?